Synesthesia: Lexical–gustatory synesthesia

+Mirror-touch synesthesia

+This is a form of synesthesia where individuals feel the same/similar sensation as another person (such as touch).
+For instance, when such a synesthete observes someone being tapped on their shoulder, the synesthete involuntarily feels a tap on their own shoulder as well.
+Some research suggests people with this type of synesthesia have higher empathy levels compared to the general population.
+This may be related to the so-called mirror neurons present in the motor areas of the brain, which some research links to empathy.
+However, other research finds no relationship between mirror-touch synesthesia and empathy.

 Number form

-A number form is a mental map of numbers that automatically and involuntarily appear whenever someone who experiences number-forms synesthesia thinks of numbers.
+A number form is a mental map of numbers that automatically and involuntarily appears whenever someone who experiences number-forms synesthesia thinks of numbers.
 These numbers might appear in different locations and the mapping changes and varies between individuals.
 Number forms were first documented and named in 1881 by Francis Galton in "The Visions of Sane Persons".